sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

      "vni" : {{vni_id}}
 ```

-The *vni_id* is remote VNI received in the IMET route, and *remote_vtep* is IPv4 next-hop of the IMET route.
+The *vni_id* is remote VNI received in the IMET route, and *remote_vtep* is IPv4 or IPv6 next-hop of the IMET route.

 ##### VxlanOrch processing